 Penn has succeeded in producing quality tennis ball products for its customers.
 For practice, Penn has manufactured a long-lasting ball for players.
 A large basket containing 48 balls is a good deal.
 If you are on a budget then it has another option of a bag containing 12 balls.

 Balls are manufactured from excellent felt quality which makes it durable and long-lasting.
 These balls are packed in a strong and reusable basket which is very convenient for carrying balls.
-Penn claims these balls will give new feel as long as you play with it.
+Penn claims these balls will give a new feel as long as you play with them.
 The majority of people who used this ball found it much better than others.

 Bulk quantity is always good for the practitioners as they don’t have to buy again and again and the game won’t stop due to balls shortage.